Postgraduate research students are part of a vibrant community who work in various theological disciplines.

 The research community at Trinity College Theological School includes students, faculty and visitors, working on projects in biblical studies, systematic theology, philosophy, ministry studies, liturgy and church history.
 Trinity is unique among the colleges of the University of Divinity in appointing the University’s first Research Professor and first Postdoctoral Research Fellow.

 Students are encouraged to attend, and present at, quarterly research seminars and the University of Divinity’s Research Day.
 More broadly, we encourage students to take advantage of the opportunities to meet and learn from the numerous local and international scholars who visit the University and Trinity College throughout the year.
 Trinity is able to provide shared office space for research students in order to foster collegiality and interaction with fellow students and faculty.

 Research Seminars are held once or twice per semester.
-Upcoming seminars will be held at:
+Upcoming seminar: